 The best way to reach the Callaghan Valley is by car, shuttle or taxi from Whistler, which is the closest town to the valley.
 If you do not have a car, we suggest renting one in Vancouver.

-Both Rental Cars and Discover Cars are fantastic sites for finding a good deal.
+Discover Cars is a fantastic site for finding good deals.
 Make sure that your vehicle has good winter tires if you plan to visit during winter.

 Driving directions: Take Hwy 99 and turn onto Callaghan Valley Rd.
 The turn-off is 110 km north of downtown Vancouver, 44 km north of Squamish, and 14 km south of Whistler Village.

-The Alexander Falls Touring Centre is located 8.5 kilometres up Callaghan Valley Road.
-Just before the switchback, which will take you to the Whistler Olympic Park, you will notice a large red sign pointing you left into the Alexander Falls Touring Centre.
+Drive for about 8.5 kilometres up Callaghan Valley Road.
+Just before the switchback, which will take you to the Whistler Olympic Park, you will notice a large red sign pointing you left into the Ski Callaghan Parking Lot.

-You will come to an admission gate, where you can purchase a ticket.
-Parking at the Callaghan Country is free; there is a huge gravel parking lot.
+You will come to an admission gate, where you can purchase a ticket for snowshoeing during winter.
+There is a huge gravel parking lot, and parking is free.
 The Callaghan Valley Road is plowed all winter long.